Du6eniuk/US_Airlines_Python/README.md

     - **Seaborn Library:** For producing advanced and aesthetically pleasing visualizations.
 - **Jupyter Notebooks:** Used for running Python scripts and documenting the analysis process.
 - **Visual Studio Code:** My preferred environment for writing and executing Python code.
-- **Git & GitHub:** Employed for version control and sharing the project, facilitating collaboration and tracking progress.
+- **Git & GitHub:** Employed for version control and sharing the project, facilitating collaboration, and tracking progress.

 # Data Preparation and Cleanup